TheShidoProject/Cybersecurity-OpenUCourse-20940-FinalProject-Messagingapp/README.md

-# A Little about the project 🖧🌐📱
+# A Little about the project 📱🌐🖧

   This is a project we (Shiloh and Ido) have done as part of our university course.
   It is a client-server application which is similar to a messenger (like Whatsapp or Telegram etc etc...);

-  It communicates under a tcp connection with End-to-end encryption (E2EE).
+  It communicates under a tcp connection with End-to-end encryption (E2EE). 🔒

-  Both the client-side and the server-side are written in Python.
+  Both the client-side and the server-side are written in Python.🐍

   Each user needs to register or reconnect to the server and only then he can send (or read) messages to (from) other users that the server (upon request) sends to the users back.

   To achieve End-to-end encryption we utilised the Elliptic-curve Diffie–Hellman (ECDH) key agreement protocol and upon each new message we used it to choose a new AES-CBC key that we later
-  exchangd the message through.
+  exchangd the message through.🗝️🔐

   > [!NOTE]
-  >  For a more in-detail explanation, keep scrolling and watch the following videos:
+  >  For a more in-detail explanation, keep scrolling and watch the following videos🗃️📂:
   #### [What is the Diffie-Hellman algorithm?](https://youtu.be/85oMrKd8afY?si=-okZEN9M6x6zJxBk)
   #### [What is ECC (Elliptic Curve Cryptography)?](https://youtu.be/NF1pwjL9-DE?si=yOYptssAnffK5pZ8)
   #### [What is AES (Advanced Encryption Standard)?](https://youtu.be/O4xNJsjtN6E?si=UBw5hMDR66QG0dNL)